ATLAS-B28/Roadmap-DSA/README.md

 1. Most of the data structures implemented

 Updates for the Algorithms-
-1. Backtracking
+1. Dynamic Programming questions
-2. Greedy Algorithms
-3. More Graph and Tree Algorithms
-4. String and sub-string search algorithms
-5. Coding Interview Patterns
-6. Some leetcode questions
+2. Some leetcode questions

-## Why GO?
+## Why Go?
 GO language started out as an internal language at GOOGLE for their server code and now is rapidly gaining ground in the industry.
 GO has very simple syntax but has a very C/C++-like execution speed and can do concurrency and garbage collection.
 Therefore, learning DSA concepts in GO is very helpful.